DIY SEO: 9 Doable Steps for Beginners

 Yes, you can cobble together information bit by bit as you go, but it’s simply not as efficient as taking an SEO training course right out of the gate.

-In-person classes are held on specific dates throughout the year.
+In-person classes are available only on set dates throughout the year.

 For example, I teach my in-person SEO training in a Southern California classroom, and have also offered it at popular search marketing conferences like SMX.